No Soft Treatment For Underage DUIs

 There are programs to keep a young person’s record clean for first offenses of possessing alcohol, transporting alcohol, or drinking and driving.
 Our attorneys know the Michigan statutes, the constitutional rights, the viable defenses and how to advocate for you or your child within the local criminal justice system to fight the citation or minimize the consequences.

 Even adults are intimidated by police, but an arrest for drinking and driving can be especially scary for high school and college students.
 They often do not know their rights and are more likely to give up their rights or help the police make their case.
-Call us immediately at our Portage office at 269-216-4573, or contact us online to arrange a free, no-obligation consultation.
+Call us immediately at 269-216-4573, or contact us online to arrange a free, no-obligation consultation.